julien-boudry/Condorcet/Documentation/Condorcet Class/public static Condorcet--getAuthMethods.md

 ##### **basic:** *bool*
-Include the natural Condorcet base algorithm.
+Include or not the natural Condorcet base algorithm.

 ### Return value: